microsoft/rushstack.io-website/docs/api/node-core-library.ijsonfilestringifyoptions.ignoreundefinedvalues.md

 ## IJsonFileStringifyOptions.ignoreUndefinedValues property

-If true, conforms to the standard behavior of JSON.stringify() when a property has the value `undefined`<!-- -->.
+If true, conforms to the standard behavior of JSON.stringify() when a property has the value `undefined`.
 Specifically, the key will be dropped from the emitted object.

 <b>Signature:</b>